IIHTDevelopers/Spring-Hibernate-Console/Commands-Readme.txt

-* To build your project and run test cases use command: mvn clean package
+* To build your project use command: mvn clean package -Dmaven.test.skip

 * Default credentials for MySQL:
 	Username: root